soedinglab/spacepharer/README.md

       spacepharer createsetdb Query1.fasta [...QueryN.fasta] querySetDB tmpFolder --extractorf-spacer 1
       spacepharer createsetdb Target1.fasta [...TargetN.fasta] targetSetDB tmpFolder

-You will also need to generate a control target set DB, one of the options is with reversed protein fragments of target DB using ```--reverse-fragments 1```
+You will also need to generate a control target set DB.
+One of the options is with reversed protein fragments of target DB using ```--reverse-fragments 1```

       spacepharer createsetdb Target1.fasta [...TargetN.fasta] controlTargetSetDB tmpFolder --reverse-fragments 1

+### Downlading phage genomes:

+As an alternative of creating target and control setDB, this module will download all available phage genomes from NCBI GenBank ftp site, and create target SetDB in the provided path.  ```--reverse-setdb``` will additionaly create control target setDB with the name targetSetDB_rev in the same path.

+      spacepharer downloadgenome pathto/data/phagegenome.txt targetGenomeFolder targetSetDB tmpFolder

 ### Parsing spacer files: